Are your troubles so great, your loss so unbearable it seems God isn’t working in your life? Learn the comforting answer.

 Let's begin to answer that question by going to Jesus' famous Sermon on the Mount where He teaches approaches to life called the Beatitudes.
 These are attitudes that lead to “genuine happiness.”
 One of these beatitudes attitudes that Jesus taught us is “Blessed are those who mourn, for they shall be comforted.”

 Notice that Jesus says “Blessed are those who mourn, for they shall be comforted.”
-God's blessing isn't a life without loss and mourning, but the promise of comfort for those who
+God's blessing isn't a life without loss and mourning, but the promise of comfort for those who do suffer.

 At this point you may be asking, “Why do I have to suffer loss?
 Why doesn't God, who says He loves me, save me from all the bad things that happen in life?”